Doug Ellis the Photographer in Montreal

 Which words or phrases do you most overuse?

-Probably two.
-Have a snoozer.
-Give it a miss.
+Three: Take a snoozer.
+Give it a whirl.
+Thats true.

 What or who is the greatest love of your life?

-God in the form of nature or music.
+God in the form of nature, music and silence.

 When and where were you happiest?

-At our cabin in Steamboat Springs playing in the hay loft and listening to old Hopalong Cassidy records.
+At our cabin in Steamboat Springs playing in the barn hay loft and listening to old Hopalong Cassidy and Tom T Hall records.

 Which talent would you most like to have?